yk1002/CarND-Vehicle-Detection/README.md

 I manually tried different scaling values, and settled on those values because they had the best false-positive vs false-negative tradeoff.
 The classifier almost never missed cars while only occasionally mis-identifying things which are not cars as cars.

-I use the same sliding window increment (2 pixels) as used in the original code.
+I used the same sliding window increment (2 pixels) as used in the original code.
 Increasing the value would have speeded up processing, but I left it at the default value since my computer was reasonably fast to process the entire length of the project video (in aprox.
 30 min).

 #### 2. Examples of test images to demonstrate how my pipeline is working and things I did to optimize the performance of my classifier.